Collier County, FL Sheriff

 |

-A Knock at the Door Sometimes service begins with a welfare check, a knock to ensure someone is OK.
+Sometimes service begins with a welfare check, a knock to ensure someone is OK.
 And sometimes that knock is what saves a person’s life.
 We recently received a note that started “Two weeks ago I tried to kill myself.
 I was saved by the four deputies who came pounding on my door.”
 Those deputies didn’t give up, they knocked, knocked, and knocked again.
 They finally made entry with the help of a concerned friend who had a key.
 That friend had reached out to 911 after receiving what they fear was a suicide note.
 We care.
 Your friends care.
 If you need help, call or text 988. |

 |